Marie Dupayage

-Marie Dupayage (born 9 August 2000) is a French ice dancer.
+Marie Dupayage (born 9 August 2000) is a French retired ice dancer.
 With her skating partner, Thomas Nabais, she is the 2023 World University Games champion, 2024 French national bronze medalist, and has won three bronze medals at ISU Challenger Series events (2022 CS Nepela Memorial, 2022 CS Warsaw Cup, and 2023 CS Warsaw Cup).

 Personal life

 Dupayage was born on 9 August 2000 in Saint-Martin-d'Hères, France, a suburb of Grenoble.

 Career

 Early years

 Dupayage began learning to skate in 2004.
 Skating with Thomas Nabais, she made her junior international debut in November 2016 at the Tallinn Trophy.
 Dupayage/Nabais placed 14th at their first ISU Junior Grand Prix (JGP) event, JGP Austria, in late August 2017.
 Their best JGP results were seventh in Latvia and Italy in September and October 2019, respectively.

 2021–22 season

 Dupayage/Nabais' senior international debut came in October 2021; they placed fifth at the Trophée Métropole Nice Côte d'Azur and had the same result at the 2021 CS Denis Ten Memorial Challenge.
 In December, they finished fourth at the French Championships.
 In January 2022, they won silver at the Bavarian Open in Oberstdorf, Germany.